mcfool123/hello-world/readme.txt

-This is a sample readme while I get git setup
+This is a sample readme while I get git setup.

+This will be used for a sample.